nochnik/Golyakoff/README.md

 ## Getting Started

-To get started with the Financial Tracker App, follow these steps:
+To get started with the GolyakOFF App, follow these steps:

 1. Clone the repository:
 git clone https://github.com/nochnik/Golyakoff.git